 Can You Bring Shampoo on a Plane and Other Carry-on Questions

-If you are planning to only bring carry-on bags, there may be some of your favorite toiletries that simply won’t fit within the requirements.
+If you are planning to only bring carry-on bags, some of your favorite toiletries may not fit within the requirements.
 In that case, you may consider visiting a pharmacy or mass retailer upon arrival at your destination, especially for a long trip.
-Keep in mind that if you purchase items larger than what is allowed in a carry-on, you’ll either need to use them all up or leave the remainder behind.
+Remember that if you purchase items larger than what is allowed in a carry-on, you’ll either need to use them all up or leave the remainder behind.

 Can you bring shampoo on a plane?

-Wondering if you can bring along your favorite bottle of shampoo in your carry-on luggage?
+Are you wondering if you can bring your favorite bottle of shampoo in your carry-on luggage?
 Your hotel may have shampoo available for you to use.
-However, sometimes you either aren’t sure or want to bring your own special shampoo.
+However, sometimes you aren’t sure or want to bring your own special shampoo.

-Like other aerosols, gels, creams, liquids, and pastes, you are allowed to bring up a 3.4 oz container, and all of your liquids must fit in a 1 quart-sized bag.
+Like other aerosols, gels, creams, liquids, and pastes, you are allowed to bring a 3.4-oz container, and all of your liquids must fit in a 1-quart-sized bag.
 One bag is allowed per person in your carry-on baggage.
 This is called the 3-1-1 rule.
 In addition, aerosol cans must have a cover on them.

-The liquid rule states that you can’t have a larger than 3.4 oz container.
-That means you can’t bring along partially filled full-sized bottles of shampoo, even if what is left is under the 3.4 ozs.
+The liquid rule states that you can’t have a container larger than 3.4 oz.
+That means you can’t bring along partially filled full-sized bottles of shampoo, even if what is left is under 3.4 oz.

 You have a few options beyond purchasing travel-sized containers.
 Shampoo bars, for instance, are solid shampoo and are allowed.
 Sephora has some shampoo bar options.

-Another option is to purchase a refillable container that you can add your liquid shampoo to.
+Another option is to purchase a refillable container to hold your liquid shampoo.
 I love the bottles from Cadence.
 While these smaller containers are expensive, they don’t leak and come in multiple sizes.

 I also recommend bringing along your own conditioner.
-I’ve found that some hotels seem to be out of that particular item, don’t offer it, or have a combination of shampoo and conditioner that isn’t as effective as separate items.
-Conditioner and other hair products follow the same rules as shampoo.
+I’ve found that some hotels seem out of that particular item, don’t offer it, or have a combination of shampoo and conditioner that isn’t as effective as separate items.
+Conditioners and other hair products follow the same rules as shampoo.

 Makeup

-Makeup is another thing that people question when it comes to travel.
+People also question makeup when it comes to travel.
 The answer can be complicated, depending on the type of makeup.

-If you have a makeup bag or a toiletry bag already filled, you’ll want to sort it all out before you leave.
+If you have a makeup or toiletry bag already filled, you’ll want to sort it all out before you leave.
 That way, you won’t have to worry about it at the airport.

 Body Wash

-Body wash is another item that is usually supplied by hotels.
-However, you may want to travel with your own.
-This must follow the 3-1-1 rule.
+Body wash is another item usually supplied by hotels.
+However, you may want to travel with your own, which must follow the 3-1-1 rule.
 It may be easier to bring along a regular bar of soap, which would be considered a solid.

 Makeup Remover